tprei/German-Friend/README.md

 - start: just pings the bot to check if it's running
 - help: shows help
-- lookup: looks up a word in dictcc (or phrase, if you put it inside single quotation marks like this: 'this is a phrase')
+- lookup: looks up a word or phrase in dictcc

 ### TODO